RafiShaik-AI/cifar10-image-classification-cnn/README.md

 This project implements an image classification model using Convolutional Neural Networks (CNN) on the CIFAR-10 dataset.

 ## 🎯 Objective
-To classify images into 10 categories such as airplane, car, bird, cat, dog, etc.
+To classify images into 10 categories such as airplane, car, bird, cat, dog, automobile, etc.

-## 🛠 Technologies Used
+## 🛠 Technologies Used in cifar10-image-classification-cnn
 - Python
 - TensorFlow / Keras
 - Google Colab